AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-final.md

    You can view HTTP headers which are discussed in more detail in the Verify HTTP response headers section.

-## Verify the Magento cache
+## Verify the Commerce cache

 Make sure the `<magento_root>/var/page_cache` directory is empty:

-1. Log in to your Magento server, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).
+1. Log in to your Commerce server, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).
 1. Enter the following command:

    ```bash
    rm -rf <magento_root>/var/page_cache/*
    ```

-1. Access one or more cacheable Magento pages.
+1. Access one or more cacheable Commerce pages.
 1. Check the `var/page_cache/` directory.

    If the directory is empty, congratulations!
-You successfully configured Varnish and Magento to work together!
+You successfully configured Varnish and Commerce to work together!

 1. If you cleared the `var/page_cache/` directory, restart Varnish.